2Pillows/dim_wishlist_splitter/README.md

 Creates filtered wishlists from DIM's default wishlist, Voltron, using roll descriptions and tags.

+Checks for updates every 6 hours to keep wishlists up to date.

 Uses the voltron.txt file from dim-wish-list-sources by 48klocs: https://github.com/48klocs/dim-wish-list-sources

 Collects 3rd and 4th column perks and origin traits from Destiny Data Explorer: https://data.destinysets.com